-- 4. Ensure that the three magnets seated flush and contacting metal, then secure the RSA to the breaker by turning the handles of the three magnets 180 degrees clockwise. - 5.
+- 4. Ensure that the magnets are seated flush and contacting metal, and then secure the RSA to the breaker by turning the hande of each magnet 180 degrees clockwise. - 5.
 Ensure that both solenoids are correctly aligned over the breaker pushbuttons as shown.